plumvillage/newsletter/src/en/articles/dharmacharya-shantum-seth--my-teacher-my-friend.md

 ## Becoming a Dharma teacher

 Gitu and I were with Thay in 1999 while he was on a tour in the United States.
 One day Thay came up to me and told me that my name had been recommended to be ordained as a Dharmacharya.
-This would mean that I would now be "transmitted the lamp" and be authorised to teach as a representative of Thay, who is the 42<sup>nd</sup> generation of the Chinese Zen Master Linji’s lineage.
+This would mean that I would now be “transmitted the lamp” and be authorised to teach as a representative of Thay, who is the 42<sup>nd</sup> generation of the Chinese Zen Master Linji’s lineage.

 I asked Thay who had recommended my name and he said “Thay.”
 I was pleased and surprised, but did not feel ready.
 When I told him my doubts, Thay said he had confidence in me.
 Gitu and I decided to go and live in Plum Village for a while so that I would feel more confident to take on my new role as a Dharma Teacher.
 Not that I could see Thay every day – he lived in a hermitage away from the monastery and visited twice a week to teach at one of the Plum Village hamlets, where hundreds of people would gather to hear him speak.